PeterNaydenov/dt-toolbox/README.md

 # DT Toolbox

 Execute operations over deep object structures without worries.
-Compare, modify, reshape or extract data.Immutability is taken as consideration by this library.
+Compare, modify, reshape or extract data.
+Immutability is taken as consideration by this library.

 What you can do:
   - Library knows some data-models and supports conversion among them;